Applying for Housing

 As residents check Eagle e-mail daily, they may receive one of the following e-mail messages:

 - Room offer – A room offer email will indicate that we have a vacancy and provide the building, room number, room type and cost where the vacancy exists.
 It will not provide specific information about roommates.
 Roommate details are only provided to students after securing a room (this is true in all of our room selection/assignment processes).
-Applicnts will have 48 hours to reply to the email to accept or decline the offer.
+Applicants will have 48 hours to reply to the email to accept or decline the offer.
 If they accept, we will assign the room and send a confirmation email.
 If the applicant declines the offer, they will come off the waiting list; applicants may not rejoin the waiting list or be placed at the end of the waiting list.
 If they do not reply to the email, they will come off the waiting list.

-- Action required to stay on the waiting list – Periodically, we will require that residents log into the Housing Web Portal to indicate they want to remain on the waiting list.
+- Action required to stay on the waiting list – Periodically, we will require that residents log into the Housing Portal to indicate they want to remain on the waiting list.
 They must complete this task within 48 hours or they will come off the waiting list.

 - Waiting list update – Every other Friday.
 These updates are typically sent out close to 5 PM so we can accomplish as much administrative processing of cancellations and offers before providing an update.
 Numerous factors impact the waiting list offers, including gender, ADA accommodation, etc.